Dr. Stefanie Böhnke-Brandt

 Teaching

-• annually from 2012 to 2015 - Supervisor, functional metagenomics block course for Masters students, including seminar and practical course, University of Hamburg
+- annually from 2012 to 2015 - planning and supervision, functional metagenomics block course for masters students, including seminar and practical course, University of Hamburg

-• since 2010 - Supervision of technical staff, various undergraduates and trainees
+- since 2010 - Supervision of technical staff, various undergraduates, trainees, interns and graduate students

 Stipends